First-year Housing Assignments

 As for not getting along with your roommate, Residential Life will always listen to your concerns.
 We have an established roommate conflict process in place with full support from your Faculty Resident (FR) and Resident Assistant (RA) once you live on campus.

-Your housing assignment will be mailed to your home address in mid-July.
+Your housing assignment will be emailed to your campus E-mail account in early July.

 All of our first-year residence halls are very similar.
 Our residential life staff assigns students to one of the first-year residence halls.

 If you know of someone you wish to live with, you both must make a mutual request in your First Year Housing Questionnaire.
 There is a section of the form dedicated to roommate requests, you will need to know their last name and SJU email to successfully find and add them.